rbeede/ansible/README.md

 First version is single playbook.
 Future work will break out into multiple roles so it can be applied to a headless (server only) or desktop environment.

-`sudo apt-get install ansible git`
+`sudo apt-get install --assume-yes ansible git`

 `ansible-playbook --connection=local --inventory=localhost, pentest-machine-playbook.yaml`